skull-issue/atom/README.md

   why handle it yourself? so you can format things in whatever way makes sense for your datastructs

-  explain myself? no. (i've used this format before and it's cool but i'll post some Use Case Exmaples later.
-Or never.)
+  explain myself? no. I added some simple use case examples tho, hopefully this helps.

 use tabs to create a tokenized heirachy - indent level indicates parent/child relationship

 // creates a comment - anything after the slashes on a line is ignored